Gnat: Life cycle

 In general, gnats go through the four life stages of egg, larva, pupa and adult, similar to other flies.

 The fungus gnats lay their eggs in moist organic debris or soil, which hatch into larvae.
 The larvae feed on organic matter such as leaf mold, mulch, compost, grass clippings, root hairs and fungi.
 They eventually become pupae and then adults emerge from the pupae.
-At a temperature of 75 ºF (23.9 ºC), the cycle takes approximately 17 days: 3 days as eggs, 10 days as larvae and 4 days as pupae.
+At a temperature of 75 °F (23.9 °C), the cycle takes approximately 17 days: 3 days as eggs, 10 days as larvae and 4 days as pupae.
 Warmer temperatures allow more rapid development.
 Some species of fungus gnats (e.g. those in genus Bradysia) are pests of mushrooms and roots of plants in greenhouses.

 Other gnats begin their lives as eggs laid in masses in water, or laid on aquatic plants.
 The aquatic larvae dwell in ponds, pools, water-filled containers, clogged rain gutters or wet soil, which generally feed on plant matter (living or dead).
 The larvae develop into pupae and then into adults.
 Adults live only long enough to reproduce and they may form large mating swarms, often around dusk.
 The life cycle generally takes 4-5 weeks.

 The larvae of most gall gnats (Cecidomyiidae), such as the Hessian fly larva, form galls in flowers, leaves, stems, roots or other plant parts.